copernicus-mogley/zkav.club/archive-model/archivist/README.md

 ## Archivist Practice

+⟶ **Archivists wanted.** We’re actively bringing on people to help build and maintain the archive.

+If you’re someone who likes organizing messy information, making careful judgment calls, and ensuring important work doesn’t get lost, this role is for you.

+Applications are open now → [View opportunities and apply](/opportunities/)

+---

 This page complements the [Archive Model](/archive-model/).

-Archivists ultimately work for people who will discover these recordings years from now.

 For common questions about how the role works day-to-day, see the [Archivist Practice FAQ](/archive-model/archivist/faq/).